 • Digital Signatures – When filling out forms, users can give electronic signatures to make the submission legally binding.
 Many other alternatives have this feature too, but digital signatures aren’t available on low-tier plans.

-E-Commerce Capabilities
+E-Commerce & Payment Capabilities

 Managing different aspects of e-commerce is straightforward with Gravity Forms.
-Here are a few examples.
+Here are a few examples:

 Security